Gopher tortoise: Breeding and reproduction

-Social behaviour
+Social behavior

-It has been suggested that gopher tortoises, more than other tortoise species, exhibit social behaviour.
-While primarily solitary creatures, gopher tortoises live in well-defined colonies which are similar to those of highly social animals such as the Prairie dog.
+It has been suggested that gopher tortoises, more than other tortoise species, exhibit social behavior.
+While primarily solitary creatures, gopher tortoises live in well-defined colonies which are similar to those of highly social animals such as the prairie dog.
 The distribution and proximity of burrows might be the consequence of social relationships between tortoises.
+Both male and female gopher tortoises have been found to use chemical signals to communicate with each other.
+These chemical signals are secreted from the tortoises’ mental gland on its chin.

-Some females have been observed visiting the burrows of a particular female repeatedly, even if there are other tortoises closerby.
+Some females have been observed visiting the burrows of a particular female repeatedly, even if there are other tortoises nearby.
 This may be a sort of 'friendship', but such terms are not normally used to describe the relationships between animals.
 Female gopher tortoises generally do not relocate once they have moved into a colony and larger males usually have their burrows adjacent to females in the spring.
 It has been found that males can travel up to 500m to visit females and their burrows.
+Juvenile gopher tortoises have been known to occasionally cohabitate burrows, however this hinders their ability to escape or deter predators.
+If one juvenile blocks another from entering or moving within the burrow, aggression and occasionally combat may ensue.

 Conservation concerns

 Historically

 Since July 7, 1987, the U.S. Fish and Wildlife Service (USFWS) has listed Gopherus polyphemus as "Threatened" wherever the tortoises are found west of the Mobile and Tombigbee Rivers in Alabama, Mississippi, and Louisiana.
-Its status is listed as "Under Review" in Florida and in other locations.
 On November 9, 2009, the U.S. Fish and Wildlife Service proposed rulemaking to include the eastern population of Gopherus polyphemus in the List of Threatened Wildlife.
+In October 2022, the USFWS announced that the species overall and its eastern distinct population segment (DPS) did not warrant listing at that time.
 G. polyphemus appears on the IUCN Red List as a "Vulnerable" species; however, it has not been assessed for the purposes of this list since 1996.
 In July 2011, the USFWS determined that listing the eastern population of the tortoise as Threatened under the Endangered Species Act is warranted, however, it is precluded from doing so at this time due to higher priority actions and a lack of sufficient funds to commence proposed rule development.
 In the interim period of time the USFWS will place the eastern population of the tortoise on its candidate species list until sufficient funding is available to initiate a proposed listing rule.
 In 2018, the IUCN Tortoise and Freshwater Turtle Specialist Group recommended a re-assessment and re-classification of all six Gopherus species This reclassification would move G. polyphemus from Vulnerable (VU) to Endangered (EN).
 NatureServe considers the species to be Vulnerable.